-The 2018-19 season will be the third for Raquel Vescovi with the Forester women's tennis team and her seventh as a head tennis coach at the collegiate level.
-She also serves as head coach of the College's men's tennis team.
+The 2018-19 season will be the third for Raquel Vescovi with the Forester men's tennis team and her seventh as a head tennis coach at the collegiate level.
+She also serves as head coach of the College's women's tennis team.

-The Forester men's tennis team has also been extremely successful since Vescovi came to the College, posting an overall record of 28-19 and a league mark of 13-3.
-Lake Forest advanced to the MWC Championship Match both years and individual players have combined for five conference title performances, two MWC Newcomer of the Year awards, and five Academic All-MWC honors.
+The Forester women's tennis team has also been extremely successful since Vescovi came to the College, posting an overall record of 33-13 and a league mark of 14-4.
+Lake Forest advanced to the MWC Championship Match both years, four players have captured conference titles, one received the MWC Newcomer of the Year award, and seven earned Academic All-MWC honors.

 Vescovi came to Lake Forest after serving as the head men's and women's tennis coach at NCAA Division II McKendree University during the 2015-16 academic year.
 Her teams combined for a .500 record and the Bearcat men earned the program's first victory over a Division I opponent.